DRUG POSSESSION & CHARGE LAWYERS IN DENTON TEXAS

 We defend people against all types of drug charges, including:

 - Drug manufacturing

 Defending You Against Drug Charges in Denton and Cooke Counties

 If you are being investigated for a drug crime, do not lose hope.
 Just because you’ve been charged with a crime, you still have your rights, one of which includes the right to defend yourself in a court of law.
 First, do not consent to a search of your property without a warrant.
 Insist that the police obtain a warrant before searching your property and contact a drug crimes defense attorney immediately to protect your rights and your freedom.

-There are many valid defenses Hill & Hill can argue for your case.
+There are many valid defenses The Law Office of Brent Hill can argue for your case.
 These include arguing that:

 - You lacked knowledge you indeed were in possession of the controlled substance in question